SeriousOldMan/Simulator-Controller/Docs/AI Driving Coach.md

 ### Special notes for *RaceRoom Racing Experience*

-COmplete telemetry data is only provided for valid laps.
-Make sure to stay within track limits before the Coach has acquire the first set of telemetry data.
+Complete telemetry data is only provided for valid laps.
+Make sure to stay within track limits before the Coach has acquired the first set of telemetry data.

 ## How it works